mhbeals/mhwood.github.io/introduction/project.md

 refracted through the local as news, advice, vignettes, popular science, poetry, fiction, and more.
 By linking research across large-scale digital newspaper collections, *Oceanic Exchanges* offers a model for data custodians that host large-scale humanities data.
+Recent research from the *Always Already Computational: Collections as Data* project (2016–2018) has highlighted the need to reshape our understanding of digital collections and find ways to better support computational use of data, not as an afterthought but as part of the design of those data collections.
+Our *Atlas* is among the first major projects to align with the principles outlined by the *Collections as Data* project, including lowering barriers to use, sharing documentation, fostering interoperability, and doing so in an open access format.

-*The Atlas of Digitised Newspapers and Metadata* arose out of the need for the data from nine unique datasets to be transformed into a single unitary standard that could be inputted into project workflows across the project.
-At the most basic level, what was needed was a bespoke JSON format compatible with the text-matching software [*Passim*](https://github.com/dasmiq/passim), the primary tool used by the project to identify textual reappearances across the collections, as well as discrete plain-text files of the newspaper content.
+*The* *Atlas of Digitised Newspapers and Metadata* arose out of the need for the data from different datasets to be transformed into a single unitary standard that could be inputted into project workflows across the project.
+At the most basic level, what was needed was a bespoke JSON format compatible with the text-matching software [*passim*](https://github.com/dasmiq/passim), the primary tool used by the project to identify textual reappearances across the collections, as well as discrete plain-text files of the newspaper content.
 Although the basic bibliographical and content fields of a database could be quickly